reginaldFerland/bdh/README.md

 - **GPU-friendly state-space formulation** for efficient implementation
 - **Interpretable activations** that are sparse and positive

 BDH formalizes a bridge between **neural computation and machine-based language understanding**.
-It shows how **macro reasoning behavior** in large AI models may emerge from **micro-level neuron dynamics**, guided by principles of graph theory and local computation.
+It shows how **macro reasoning behavior** in large AI models emerges from **micro-level neuron dynamics**, guided by principles of graph theory and local computation.

 Empirically, BDH matches **GPT-2–scale Transformers** across language and translation tasks at equivalent parameter scales (10M–1B).